 In fulfilling its mission, vision, and values, Tabor College does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.
-The commitment to non-discrimination is in accordance with, but not limited to the following laws:
+All forms of sexual harassment and violence are included in the Tabor College commitment to non-discrimination.
+Title IX and Non-Discrimination policies can be found at http://tabor.edu/consumer-information-disclosure/.